Rehabilitation Work On Quetta-Bostan Track In Full Swing - UrduPoint

 To control the deficit and earn more revenue, he said the department had introduced 'RABTA'- a platform for the improvement of its financial conditions.
 Rabta was essentially an attempt to enhance customer facilitation via artificial intelligence.

-Around 60 million passengers have used Pakistan Railways annually, for which 40 per cent of the tickets were sold using an outdated process without any audit, he said.
+Around 60 million passengers had used Pakistan Railways annually, for which 40 per cent of the tickets were sold using an outdated process without any audit, he said.

 To resolve this problem, Rabta allows customers to plan trips with the help of different options.
 Single interface customers can check train statuses, choose and purchase seats, book hotels, and order car rentals, meals, and refreshments.